 Professor, Doctor of Economic Sciences

-Affiliation: Laboratory of financial and banking technology (leader), Institute of Economics, Management and Nature Siberian Federal University (SibFU)
+Affiliation: Chair of Digital Financial Technologies of Sberbank of Russia (leader), School of Economics, Public Administration and Finances, Siberian Federal University (SibFU)

 Address: 79 Svobodny, Krasnoyarsk, 660041, Russia